day8/re-frame/README.md

 ;; ==>  [:div "Hello " "re-frame"]    returns a vector
 ```

-So components are simple - a function which turns data into hiccup.
+So components are easy - they are functions which turns data into hiccup.

 Now, we're now going to introduce `reaction` into the mix.
 On the one hand I'm complicating things by doing this, because reagent invisibly wraps your components in a `reaction` allowing you to be blissfully ignorant of how the magic happens.

-On the other hand, it is nice to understand how it all works.
+On the other hand, it is useful to understand how it all works.
 AND, in a minute, when we get to subscriptions, we'll be the ones actively using `reaction`.
 So, we might as well bite the bullet here ... and, anyway, its easy ...
 ```
 (defn greet
    [name]                       ;; name is a ratom